-I play golf, I play poker and I enjoy an occasional pint (or wine, martini or whisky).
+I play golf, I play poker and I enjoy more than the occasional pint (or glass of wine, martini or whisky).
 As he watches over me now I wonder: … do I make him proud?
 How is my character being displayed?
 Is he pleased at how I’ve turned out?

 We are wise to consider certain simple truths and common sense wisdoms like those of my dad:

 - Follow the rules and play fair